objektwerks/python/README.md

 VIRTUAL_ENV=venv does not match the project environment path `.venv` and will be ignored; use `--active` to target the active environment instead.
 ```
 >Other UV errors popup as well.
-Clearly, UV still has issues.
-And the current PIP project works just fine.
+UV clearly still has issues.
+Meanwhile, the crufty PIP solution works just fine for this project.

 Install Dependency
 ------------------